RCOSDP/RDM-cli/README.md

 **\* Notice** about the order of registration/overwrite contributors of a project/component:
 - Clear available contributors from the project.
 Except the current user.
 This member is project admin.
 - Add new contributors list.
 Except the current user

+**\* Notice** about creating a contoributor:
+- When the command is executed, it first deletes all contributors and then inserts the user according to the template.
+- The "currently logged-in user" will keep its role as ProjectAdmin, and other attributes will not change.(No Delete/Create/Update)

 ##### Usages
 Get help and see available commands, get help on a specific command